 Run from Cuba, Americans cling to claims for seized property

-Friends linked arm-in-arm on the sands of a Cuban beach.
+Friends linked arm-in-arm on a Cuban beach.

 Men in suits and women in evening gowns at a Havana nightclub.

 And in almost every frame, an American man with a salt-and-pepper mustache and a raven-haired woman — Chester's parents — smiling at good fortune that, they could not know, would soon be snatched away.

 "I always heard about Cuba ... and all this money that we lost and 'Maybe one day,' but I didn't understand it," Chester says.

 Six decades later, that day may finally be nearing for Chester and others like her.
 To reach it, though, diplomacy will have to settle very old scores.